Inflation in Finland

 Finland - Inflation

-Consumer prices fell 0.3% in July compared to the previous month, contrasting the 0.1% increase in June.
-The decrease was partly due to cheaper food and non-alcoholic beverages, and furnishings, household equipment and household maintenance.
+Consumer prices rose 0.4% in August compared to the previous month, contrasting the 0.3% decrease in July.
+The increase was due to higher prices for food and non-alcoholic beverages, clothing and footwear, and housing, water, electricity, gas and other fuels.

-The Harmonized Index of Consumer Prices (HICP)—which does not include certain factors such as the vehicle tax or fishing and hunting fees—also showed prices decreased 0.3% in July from the previous month, contrasting flat growth in June.
+The Harmonized Index of Consumer Prices (HICP)—which does not include certain factors such as the vehicle tax or fishing and hunting fees—also showed prices rose 0.4% in August compared to the previous month, after decreasing 0.3% in July.

 FocusEconomics Consensus Forecast panelists expect CPI inflation to average 1.2% in 2019, which is unchanged from last month’s estimate.
 In 2020, our panelists see inflation averaging 1.5%.